anira-project/anira/docs/sphinx/custom_backends.rst

 - their **model configurations are equal**, the whole variant: every entry, spec and extension, since ``load`` may read any of it through its record (so the id the entry names is part of it, and two pipelines that add one engine under different ids load twice), and
+- their plans run on **the same provider**, with the same provider options of their contexts (:doc:`usage` section 3.1): a provider is part of the loaded model, so two providers of one model are two loads, each its own ``loaded``, and
 - their tensors **resolve to the same shapes** (two handlers with different resolved windows never share), with the same shared-slot count and the same fixed warm-up.